MonstrousSoftware/MonstrousSoftware.github.io/_posts/2025-05-21-Running-Linux-in-WSL-to-test-LibGDX-apps.md

 ## Step 1: Install WSL on Windows

-Instructions are provided in this Microsoft article: https://learn.microsoft.com/en-us/windows/wsl/install
+Instructions are provided in this [Microsoft article](https://learn.microsoft.com/en-us/windows/wsl/install).

 First find "Turn Windows features on and off" by typing it in the search bar.